 37. Statistics on charitable giving demographics show that Americans from the Silent Generation give money to charity more often than any other generation.

 About 30% of Americans over 75 have donated money online in the past year.
 Plus, the trends in charitable giving show that people from this generation give on average 25% more often than the rest.
 Donations from the Silent Generation make up 26% of all contributions.
 Silent Generation Americans also tend to give to more charities (6.2 organizations) and more money per year ($1,365).

-Men also prefer to give money online and use their credit or debit card (52%).
-Cash, bank transfer, and direct mail was the best option for 12%, 10%, and 10% of all male donors, respectively.
+Men also prefer to give money online and use their credit or debit cards (52%).
+Cash, bank transfer, and direct mail were the best options for 12%, 10%, and 10% of all male donors, respectively.
 As for what inspires them the most to give money to charity, 30% said emails.
-Social media, websites, and direct mail was impactful for 25, 19%, and 13% of the participants, online fundraising statistics show.
-About 46% of men who donate money are enrolled in a monthly giving program, and 50% attend fundraising events.
+Social media, websites, and direct mail were impactful for 25, 19%, and 13% of the participants.
+Online fundraising statistics further show about 46% of men who donate money are enrolled in a monthly giving program, and 50% attend fundraising events.